HarmReduction-Works/The-Script/README.md

 # The Harm Reduction Works-HRW Script
-A repository for tracking changes and variations on the HRW script.
+A historical account of revisions, edits, changes and variations to the HRW script.
 More info soon.